Stevecmd/aws-bootcamp-cruddur-2024/journal/week3.md

 )
 ```

-At around line 157 lets enable logging so that we can get debugging info, change the 'data_home' function to read:
+At around line 157 lets enable logging so that we can get debugging info, change the `data_home` function to read:
 ```py
 @app.route("/api/activities/home", methods=['GET'])
 @xray_recorder.capture('activities_home')